 BUSINESS OPERATIONS MANAGER: CHELSEY TABAKIAN ODOM

 Odom is the business operations manager for the Center for Sustainable Journalism, publisher of Youth Today and Juvenile Justice Information Exchange.
-She started at the CSJ as an intern in 2015; after graduating from Kennesaw State University with a BBA in marketing, she began her full-time role, now overseeing subscriptions, marketing, advertising, financials and much more.
-Odom has also received a Management Development Certificate from KSU, volunteers with Big Brothers Big Sisters of Metro Atlanta and does marketing for Cyndy’s Southern Pound Cakes.
+She started at the CSJ as an intern in 2015.
+After graduating from Kennesaw State University with a BBA in marketing, she began her full-time role, now overseeing subscriptions, marketing, advertising, financials, strategy and much more.
+Odom has also received a Management Development Certificate from KSU, volunteers with Big Brothers Big Sisters of Metro Atlanta (BBBSMA) and does marketing for Cyndy’s Southern Pound Cakes.
 In addition to being a Big for BBBSMA, she is a member of their Young Leaders Council and serves on the events committee.

 WEB EDITOR: CHRISTOPHER HAYDEN